yohanchatelain/fmriprep/docs/workflows.rst

 .. image:: EPI_HMC.dot.png
     :scale: 100%

-The EPI_HMC sub-workflow collects BIDS_-formatted EPI files, performs head motion correction, and skullstripping.
+The EPI_HMC sub-workflow collects BIDS_-formatted EPI files, performs slice time correction (if ``SliceTiming`` field is present in the input dataset metadata), head motion correction, and skullstripping.
+Slice time correction is performed using AFNI 3dTShift.
+All slices are realigned in time to the middle of each TR.
+Slice time correction can be disabled with ``--ignore slicetiming`` command line argument.
 FSL MCFLIRT is used to estimate motion transformations and ANTs is used to apply them using Lanczos interpolation.
 Nilearn is used to perform skullstripping of the mean EPI image.